Alaysia2443/Alaysia-Interactive-Lab-Hub/Lab 1/README.md

 Iqra - ik368
 VIDEO LINK - Videos For IDD Lab1

-Tinkerbelle Feedback:
-The Tinkerbelle system is a helpful shortcut for this lab.
-It lets our group be able to use our phones as a remote-controlled light so we don't have to build the technology from scratch.
-This frees us up to focus on the more creative aspects of the assignment, like designing how the light behaves and how characters interact with it in our  scene.
-The main downsides are the potential for minor technical issues during setup and the challenge of making a flat phone screen look like a more complex device.
-We had particular challenges with setting up the system on a Windows device versus a Mac device.
-Since the tool is made for both devices it should be consistently user friendly for all users.

 <img width="1388" height="1191" alt="Screenshot 2025-08-27 183043" src="https://github.com/user-attachments/assets/23a139f8-bab3-4cc0-9a88-6c513c7768e2" />
 <img width="1311" height="1190" alt="Screenshot 2025-08-27 183032" src="https://github.com/user-attachments/assets/5ed0fd88-6c44-4946-92ca-c2cfef78f26c" />